kanerep/gatsby-starter-netlify-cms/src/pages/index.md

       testheading: Mum and Baby Fitness Classes
       text: Exercise classes designed for Mums where you can bring your baby along.
         Strengthen and build stamina in these classes that are designed to help you to rebuild and reconnect to your body after pregnancy.
-Al classes are delivered by myself, as I am a Postnatal Exercise Specialist.
+All classes are delivered by myself, as I am a Postnatal Exercise Specialist.
   heading: This may be removed for now
   description: This may also be removed for now